Fantasy football injury outlooks for Week 13

 Wide receivers

 Antonio Brown, Pittsburgh Steelers, toe, (Q), Monday night: It's never good when a player is a late addition to the injury report; it's worse when said player's team doesn't play until Monday night.
-Brown was added to the team's injury report Friday as a non-practice participant and he remained sidelined on Saturday.
-While the team does not consider his toe injury serious according to ESPN.com's Jeremy Fowler, even mild toe injuries can compromise a player's effectiveness.
-Fowler said the team is hopeful Brown will play, but is prepared to utilize JuJu Smith-Schuster (removed from the injury report after missing last week's game with a minor hamstring strain) and other backups if he can't go.
+Brown was added to the team's injury report on Friday as a non-practice participant and he remained sidelined on Saturday.
+While the team does not consider his toe injury serious, according to ESPN.com's Jeremy Fowler, even mild toe injuries can compromise a player's effectiveness.
+Fowler said the team is hopeful that Brown will play but is prepared to utilize JuJu Smith-Schuster (removed from the injury report after missing last week's game with a minor hamstring strain) and other backups if he can't go.
 Those with fantasy considerations have some decision-making to do in advance of Monday night, given that Brown's status is not a lock.

 Rishard Matthews, Tennessee Titans, hamstring, (Q), 1 p.m.
-ET: Matthews sat out Week 12 after a hamstring issue popped up last Thursday.
-His status is again in jeopardy this week as he did not practice until Friday, and even then was limited.
-ESPN.com's Cameron Wolfe notes that Matthews did do mini-sprints in practice Thursday and apparently responded well enough to be out running routes early on Friday.
+ET: Matthews sat out Week 12 after a hamstring issue popped up Nov.
+23. His status is again in jeopardy this week, as he did not practice until Friday, and even then, he was limited.
+ESPN.com's Cameron Wolfe notes that Matthews did do mini-sprints in practice on Thursday and apparently responded well enough to be out running routes early on Friday.
 Still, the team is qualifying him as a game-time decision and will likely wait to see how he looks and feels during pregame warm-ups before making the call.

 DeSean Jackson, Tampa Bay Buccaneers, foot, (Q), 1 p.m.
-ET: There is much going on in Tampa Bay on the injury front, and outside of the return of quarterback Jameis Winston, most of it is not encouraging.
+ET: There is much going on with Tampa Bay on the injury front, and outside of the return of quarterback Jameis Winston, most of it is not encouraging.
 Jackson was an addition to this week's injury report because of his foot and was held out of practice Wednesday.
-He returned to limited practices Thursday and Friday but still comes into Sunday as questionable.
+He returned to limited practices Thursday and Friday, but he still comes into Sunday as questionable.
 Pregame inactive reports will be worth monitoring.

 Jordan Matthews, knee, Buffalo Bills, (Q), 1 p.m.
 ET: Matthews sat out Week 11 because of his knee.
-Although he returned last week, his involvement was limited as he had only two receptions, but he did see the field for 42 offensive snaps.
-Again this week Matthews remained limited in practice and again he is listed as questionable.
-Fantasy players will want to confirm his status before game time but his pattern -- a repeat of last week -- suggests he will be active.
+Although he returned last week, his involvement was limited, as he had only two receptions, but he did see the field for 42 offensive snaps.
+Again this week, Matthews remained limited in practice, and again he is listed as questionable.
+Fantasy players will want to confirm his status before game time, but his pattern -- a repeat of last week -- suggests he will be active.

 Donte Moncrief, Indianapolis Colts, groin, (Q), 1 p.m.
 ET: Looking for a receiver to plug into your fantasy lineup and fill a hole at the last minute?
-You might not want to count on Moncrief, who is questionable with a groin injury after first being added to the team's injury report Thursday.
-On Friday he did manage to turn in a full practice, but the team likely wants to see how he responds before committing to him being active.
+You might not want to count on Moncrief, who is questionable with a groin injury after first being added to the team's injury report on Thursday.
+On Friday, he did manage to turn in a full practice, but the team likely wants to see how he responds before committing to him being active.
 He has not been a big target for Jacoby Brissett, although he did find the end zone in Week 10 on one big play.
 There is uncertainty regarding his status until pregame inactives are due Sunday morning.

 Cordarelle Patterson, Oakland Raiders, hip, (Q), 4:25 p.m.
 ET: The Raiders need Patterson on the field.
 Michael Crabtree is serving a one-game suspension.
 Amari Cooper is out with a concussion and an ankle sprain.
-The good news here is that Patterson has already played through this injury once (last week) and the limited reps might have been part of the design to rest him, knowing he would be needed Sunday.
+The good news here is that Patterson has already played through this injury once (last week), and the limited reps might have been part of the design to rest him, with the knowledge he would be needed Sunday.
 The Raiders have a late kickoff, but there are at least encouraging signs that Patterson will take the field alongside Seth Roberts.

-Players off game status injury report
+Players off game-status injury report

 A.J.
 Green, Cincinnati Bengals, illness, Monday night: Whew.
-Green was added to the practice injury report Friday with an illness, but he was listed as a full participant Saturday and was removed from the team's pregame injury report.
+Green was added to the practice injury report on Friday with an illness, but he was listed as a full participant on Saturday and was removed from the team's pregame injury report.
 Green will play Monday night against the Steelers.

 Julio Jones, Atlanta Falcons, ankle, 1 p.m.
-ET: Jones is listed with only one body part next to his name this week, an improvement over last week, when his knee was also on the injury report.
-Jones continues to get limited practice reps in order to conserve him for game day and his removal from the pregame injury report confirms his availability.
+ET: Jones is listed with only one body part next to his name this week, an improvement over last week, when his knee also was on the injury report.
+Jones continues to get limited practice reps in order to conserve him for game day, and his removal from the pregame injury report confirms his availability.

 DeAndre Hopkins, Houston Texans, foot, 1 p.m.
-ET: Hopkins was also listed here last week because of his foot, but looked just fine in the Monday night game.
+ET: Hopkins also was listed here last week because of his foot, but he looked just fine in the Monday night game.
 Again, Hopkins was listed as limited early, but Wednesday was only a walk-through session.
-He was upgraded to full practice Thursday and Friday and was removed from the pregame injury report.
+He was upgraded to full practice on Thursday and Friday and was removed from the pregame injury report.

 Sterling Shepard, New York Giants, illness, 4:25 p.m.
-ET: Migraines kept Shepard off the field for the last two games, but he is feeling much better now.
+ET: Migraines kept Shepard off the field for the past two games, but he is feeling much better now.
 After putting in full practices each day, Shepard has been removed from the pregame injury report and is expected to face the Raiders on Sunday.

 Devin Funchess, Carolina Panthers, toe, 4:25 p.m.
-ET: Funchess has already played through the toe ailment and will do so again this week.
-Funchess got Wednesday off to rest the foot, but participated in full on Thursday and Friday.
+ET: Funchess already has played through the toe ailment and will do so again this week.
+Funchess got Wednesday off to rest the foot but participated in full on Thursday and Friday.

 Alshon Jeffery, Philadelphia Eagles, foot, 8:30 p.m.
-ET: Jeffery was a question mark last week but managed to take the field and had a nice outing to boot.
-This week he only had one limited day of practice (Wednesday), then was a full participant for the remainder of the week.
+ET: Jeffery was a question mark last week, but he managed to take the field and had a nice outing to boot.
+This week, he only had one limited day of practice (Wednesday), then he was a full participant for the remainder of the week.
 Besides, who wouldn't be feeling better just one day after signing a four-year, $52 million extension?

 Marqise Lee, Jacksonville Jaguars, knee, 1 p.m.
 ET: It would be newsworthy if Lee did not appear on the practice injury report.
 Again, he was a limited practice participant throughout the week and his removal from the pregame injury report signals he will be available.

 Emmanuel Sanders, Denver Broncos, ankle, 1 p.m.
 ET: Since returning from his ankle injury in Week 9, Sanders has remained on the team's practice injury report.
-This week, however, Sanders upgraded to full practices both Thursday and Friday after getting a day off on Wednesday.
+This week, however, Sanders was upgraded to full practices on Thursday and Friday, after getting a day off on Wednesday.
 His removal from the pregame injury report indicates he is expected to play against the Dolphins.

 Jarvis Landry, Miami Dolphins, knee, 1 p.m.
-ET: This is not the first time Landry has popped up on the injury report because of his knee. but when he showed up Thursday as limited, it did raise some concern.
-After being listed as a full participant Friday, followed by his removal from the pregame injury report, fantasy players need not be concerned about his Sunday status.
+ET: This is not the first time Landry has popped up on the injury report because of his knee.
+But when he showed up Thursday as a limited participant, it did raise some concern.
+After being listed as a full participant on Friday, followed by his removal from the pregame injury report, fantasy players need not be concerned about his Sunday status.

 Robby Anderson, New York Jets, ankle, 1 p.m.
-ET: Anderson has been on fire of late and the ankle issue that keeps him on the injury report has not been a factor when it comes to his performance.
-That remains the same this week as Anderson practiced in full again each day.
+ET: Anderson has been on fire of late, and the ankle issue that keeps him on the injury report has not been a factor when it comes to his performance.
+That remains the same this week, as Anderson practiced in full again each day.
 He will play as the Jets host the Chiefs.

 Tight ends

 Greg Olsen, Carolina Panthers, foot, (Q), 4:25 p.m.
-ET: The much anticipated return of Olsen from injured reserve turned out to be a disappointment for everyone, especially for Olsen himself.
-The good news is that the soreness in his surgically repaired right foot was nothing more than, well, soreness as imaging results showed no evidence of re-injury to the bone.
+ET: The much-anticipated return of Olsen from injured reserve turned out to be a disappointment for everyone, especially for Olsen himself.
+The good news is that the soreness in his surgically repaired right foot was nothing more than, well, soreness, as imaging results showed no evidence of re-injury to the bone.
 Still, pain and discomfort are the only markers to guide activity as the bone continues to remodel itself at a microscopic level for several months following this type of injury.
 Olsen said he actually felt good enough to try to return in the second half of last week's game, but wisdom prevailed as the medical staff held him out.
 He has not practiced yet this week and, despite the questionable tag, this has the feel of a one-week waiting period before he is permitted to return as a cautionary measure.
-Consider that the Panthers are traveling to New Orleans this week to face the Saints ... on turf.
-The Panthers' home field at Bank of America Stadium is a natural Bermuda grass and they will be back in Week 14 to begin a three-week series of home games.
+Consider that the Panthers are traveling to New Orleans this week to face the Saints -- on turf.
+The Panthers' home field at Bank of America Stadium is a natural Bermuda grass, and they will be back in Week 14 to begin a three-week series of home games.
 Although his status will be made official before game time, it would not come as a surprise to see Olsen rested for an additional week.
 This is a late-afternoon start, so fantasy players still considering Olsen should have a backup plan in place.

 Charles Clay, Buffalo Bills, knee, (Q), 1 p.m.
 ET: Clay continues to be listed as questionable following his return from knee surgery in Week 10, but each week he is active and each week he is a little more productive.
 That is again expected to be the case after Clay practiced daily on a limited basis.
-Kelvin Benjamin remains sidelined and Jordan Matthews has been limited by a knee issue of his own.
+Kelvin Benjamin remains sidelined, and Jordan Matthews has been limited by a knee issue of his own.
 Clay should continue to be one of the players Tyrod Taylor is seeking out.

 Jimmy Graham, Seattle Seahawks, ankle, (Q), 8:30 p.m.
-ET: The questionable tag is a bit of a surprise given that there doesn't seem to be much doubt about Graham's status.
+ET: The questionable tag is a bit of a surprise, given that there doesn't seem to be much doubt about Graham's status.
 Despite not practicing Wednesday or Thursday, Graham was not on Friday's injury report.
-He's caught 16 passes in the last three games, four of them for touchdowns.
-Not a bad ratio.
+He has caught 16 passes in the past three games, four of them for touchdowns -- not a bad ratio.
 The pattern seems to be working for Graham and the Seahawks.
 Still, those who have him in their lineup should confirm his status Sunday night.

 Cameron Brate, Tampa Bay Buccaneers, hip, (Q), 1 p.m.
-ET: Brate played last week despite an ankle injury; this week it's his hip that has him on the injury report, but he is still expected to play.
-After limited practices Thursday and Friday, Brate was listed as questionable, but coach Dirk Koetter said he would be "fine" to play Sunday.
+ET: Brate played last week, despite an ankle injury.
+This week, it's his hip that has him on the injury report, but he is still expected to play.
+After limited practices on Thursday and Friday, Brate was listed as questionable, but coach Dirk Koetter said he would be "fine" to play Sunday.
 Expect Brate to take the field against the Packers.

-Players off game status injury report
+Players off game-status injury report

 Tyler Kroft, Cincinnati Bengals, wrist, Monday night: Kroft played through the injury in Week 12, so it is no surprise that he will play again this week.
-Kroft had two full practices Friday and Saturday in advance of the matchup against the Steelers.
-It is particularly helpful that the Bengals removed him from the pregame injury report because the team plays on Monday night.
+Kroft had two full practices on Friday and Saturday in advance of the matchup against the Steelers.
+It is particularly helpful that the Bengals removed him from the pregame injury report, because the team plays on Monday night.

 Out